m-barthelemy/vapor-queues-fluent-driver/README.md

 # QueuesFluentDriver

-**Note**: This package is still young.
-Please do open an issue if something doesn't work as expected.

 This Vapor Queues driver is an alternative to the (default) Redis driver, allowing you to use Fluent to store the Queues jobs into your relational database.